MiladTootoonchi/Live-Trading-Platform/README.md

 <br>

 **Strategies:** \
 This prerequisite is not necessary since the program will ask you for your perfered strategy if the program can not find it in the *settings.toml* file.
-If you wish to write down your perfered strategy, store the name of the strategy under the *[live]* section as strategy (e.g. strategy = ai).
+If you wish to write down your perfered strategy, store the name of the strategy under the *[live]* section as strategy (e.g. strategy = "ai"). **Remember to put quote marks around the strategy name**.

 These are the strategy names you can choose from.
 *Warning: the name of the strategy should be exactly similar to one of the strategy names bellow.*